 Studying physics may sound overwhelming, but students are more than likely already very familiar with many of the concepts.
-Combatting a negative or frustrated attitude starts with giving students the examples and ideas that will help them to feel both interested and excited to learn about the “how” and “why” behind them.
+Combatting a negative or frustrated attitude starts with giving students physics examples and ideas that will help them to feel interested and excited to learn about the “how” and “why” behind them.

-5 Everyday Physics Examples to Explore:
+5 Everyday Physics Examples to Explore

-Heat – Stove
+Thermodynamics: Heat from the Stove

 Heat is energy that transfers from a warmer substance to a colder one.
-When you use a stove, the coil, flame, or cooktop transfers heat energy to the pot or pan that is set on top of it.
+When you use a stove, the coil, flame, or cooktop transfers heat energy to the pot or pan set on top of it.
 Then, the heat from the pot or pan is transferred to the food inside.

 Other fun examples of the use of heat: